-[For an in-depth discussion of God’s love, click on “Is God’s Love Conditional?”]
+[For a more extensive discussion of God’s love, click on “Is God’s Love Conditional?”]

 God made us for one reason: so He could have fellowship with us.
 It wasn’t that He was lonely or needed us—but He made us in His image so He could shower His love upon us, and we could love Him in return.

 With reference to Genesis 1:26, the website lookingforgod.com likewise mentions that God created humans to have fellowship (i.e., a close relationship) with us.
 According to this website,

 God created us in His likeness because God wanted communion with man, fellowship with man.
 In other words, God created man first and foremost to have a relationship with Him.

 The website Josh.org explains that the reason God created humans to have a relationship with Him was so that He would be glorified as a result of that relationship, as follows:

 Some speculate that God wanted or needed human relationships, so created us to remove his own aloneness.
 One big problem with this thinking is that it implies something is lacking in God.
 And yet God is perfect, nothing can be lacking.
 The other problem with this notion is that God has never been alone.
 Consisting as he does of three persons, he has existed eternally as [a] relationship within the Godhead of the Father, the Son, and the Holy Spirit.